appgate/sdp-macos-check/README.md

   }
 ]
 ```
-The result can be consumed on a JS expression on appgate for policiy asignement and entitlement's conditions.
-The intepretation is kept to the implementer, but most possible you would like to look for the "real time protection".
+The result can be consumed on a JS expression on AppGate for policy assignment and entitlement's conditions.
+The interpretation is kept to the implementer, but most possible you would like to look for the "real time protection".